My Testimony – from Swami to Christian

 I have attended a number of different denominations over the last two years in an effort to find my new spiritual home.
-On the way, I have experienced Christianity in several forms and manifestations, including contemplative and mystical Christianity, as well as the Charismatic movement.
-I believe I have now found a church I am comfortable with, and this came about when I reached the point of wanting to be baptised.
-Actually it was more than a desire, I felt compelled to do it and asked the church leaders from two different denominations to do so – but on account of having had an infant baptism I was turned down.
-I understand that many of us have been baptised as infants, but in my understanding there is no biblical basis for this – I wanted a “Believer’s Baptism,” both to obey the Scriptures and as a sign of commitment to my new beginning.
+On the way, I have experienced Christianity in several forms and manifestations, including contemplative and mystical Christianity, the charismatic movement and the ‘progressive’ Christian movement.
+I believe I have now found a church I am at home in; and this was the result of my desire to be baptised.
+I had asked the church leaders from two different denominations to do so – but on account of having had an infant baptism, I was turned down.
+I understand that many of us have been baptised as infants, but I wanted a “Believer’s Baptism” as a sign of my commitment to a new beginning.
 I also felt a great need for a deep spiritual cleansing and healing.

 The Dawning of My Understanding

 My conversion to Christianity has been a process.
 There was no singular revelatory moment, no thundering voice from the heavens, but rather a gradual dawning of understanding, supported by a steady flow of grace.
 Truth has been unveiled to me as I have committed myself to regular study of God’s Word.
 I have been determined to study the Bible diligently – as I am not willing to be deceived again – and have consequently spent many hours poring over the scriptures.
 In this process, numerous things that didn’t make sense about my life, now do – there have been some wonderful epiphanies!